-Softbank Hawks 's infielder, Sobugawa Zairen (19), gave a New Year's interview to the Shizuoka Hochi.
-The son of a Filipino mother, he attracted attention as a power hitter with a total of 29 home runs in high school, and joined the team as the second pick in the 2024 draft development program from Hamamatsu Commercial High School.
-Last season, he mainly trained in the third and fourth teams.
-The young hawk, who has set his sights on being registered as a controlled player, revealed his enthusiasm for the new year as he enters his determined second year.
-(Interview and composition by Ito Asuka)
+Softbank Hawks infielder Zailen Sobukawa (19) gave a New Year's interview to Shizuoka Hochi.
+A Filipino slugger who hit 29 home runs in high school, he attracted attention and was drafted second overall in the 2024 developmental draft from Hamamatsu Commercial High School.
+Last season, he mainly honed his skills in the third and fourth teams.
+The young Hawks player, who aims to be registered as a regular player, revealed his aspirations for his determined second year.
+(Interview and composition by Asuka Ito)

 Looking back on his rookie year last season, Zairen said, "It really went by in a flash."
 He played in 96 games across the third and fourth teams, batting .283.
 "When I first joined the team, the speed and sharpness of the ball were completely different from high school, and I was worried if I would be okay, but as I built up my physique and gained experience in games, I was able to adapt," he said proudly.

 After joining the team, he was greatly inspired by the play of his seniors.
 "The players on the first team are on a different level.
-They are all players who can easily hit home run.
-I particularly admired Yanagida, and when he came to Tama Stadium Chikugo for rehabilitation, I watched his batting practice and was overwhelmed by his powerful swing."
-This experience was instrumental in his growth.
+They're all players who can hit home run with ease.
+In particular, when Yanagida, whom I admired, came to Tamasta Chikugo for rehabilitation, I watched his batting practice and was overwhelmed by his powerful swing."
+This experience became the foundation for his growth.

 He has been concentrating on building his physique, and now weighs 88kg, up 6kg from last year, and his right-handed long-distance hit has become even more powerful.
 In high school, he attracted attention with a total of 29 Home Run, but in his first year as a pro, he only hit four.
 His first Home Run came in a game against the Hinokuni Salamanders in the Kyushu Asia League (May 4th, at Livwork Fujisakidai) while playing for the fourth team.
 It was a shot to the side of the back screen.
 He keeps it in his locker along with the ball from his first hit.
 "I feel like I'm hitting more long balls at the plate," he said, expressing his satisfaction.